- Places to Explore

 The Queen's Gallery Review

 A rough timeline of the major royal collectors starts with Charles I (who also commissioned Rubens to paint the Banqueting House ceiling).
 An avid art enthusiast, Charles established the basis of the Royal Collection, purchasing works by Raphael, Titian, Caravaggio, and Dürer.
 During the Civil War and in the aftermath of Charles's execution, many masterpieces were sold abroad and subsequently repatriated by Charles II.
 George III, who bought Buckingham House, scooped up a notable collection of Venetian (including Canaletto), Renaissance (Bellini and Raphael), and Dutch (Vermeer) art, and a large number of baroque drawings, in addition to patronizing English contemporary artists such as Gainsborough and Beechey.
 He also took a liking to American artist Benjamin West.
-The Prince Regent, later George IV, transformed his father's house into a palace, filling it with fine art from paintings to porcelain; he had a particularly good eye for Rembrandt, equestrian works by Stubbs, and lavish portraits by Lawrence.
+The Prince Regent, later George IV, had a particularly good eye for Rembrandt, equestrian works by Stubbs, and lavish portraits by Lawrence.
 Queen Victoria had a penchant for Landseer animals and landscapes, and Frith's contemporary scenes.
 Later, Edward VII indulged Queen Alexandra's love of Fabergé, and many royal tours around the empire produced gifts of gorgeous caliber, such as the Cullinan diamond from South Africa and an emerald-studded belt from India.

 - Address: Buckingham Palace, Buckingham Palace Rd., St. James's, London, SW1A 1AA | Map It